Cassandra Jenkins

 releasing july 12

 Jenkins suffuses My Light, My Destroyer with an easy confidence, which betrays the simple truth that the road here was not without difficulty.
 Referring to the 2021 breakout An Overview on Phenomenal Nature as her “intended swan song,” she explains that she was prepared to hang it up when it came to touring and releasing her own music.
-“I was channeling what I knew in that moment– feeling lost,” Jenkins recalls.
-“When that record came out, and people started to respond to what I had written, my plans to quit were foiled in the most unexpected, heartening, and generous way.
+“I was channeling what I knew in that moment– feeling lost,” she recalls.
+“When that record came out, and people started to respond to what I had written, my plans to quit were foiled in the most unexpected, wonderful, and gracious way.
 Ready or not, it reinvigorated me.”

-Immediately upon finishing two years of touring An Overview, Jenkins approached recording a follow-up, only to find that capturing the creative spark while “running on fumes” was tough.
-“I was coming from a place of burn out and depletion, and in the months following the session, I struggled to accept that I didn't like the record I had just made.
-It felt uninspired,” she confesses, “so I started over.”
-With her closest musical co-conspirators reassembled, and producer, engineer, and mixer Andrew Lappin (L’Rain, Slauson Malone 1) behind the board, Jenkins set the prior sessions aside and began constructing My Light, My Destroyer from its ashes: “When we listened back in the control room that first day, I could see a space on my record shelf start to open up, because the songs were finding their home in real time.
-That spark informed the blueprint for the rest of the album, and its completion was propelled by a newfound momentum.”
+With her closest musical co-conspirators reassembled, and producer, engineer, and mixer Andrew Lappin (L’Rain, Slauson Malone 1) behind the board, Jenkins began constructing My Light, My Destroyer from the ashes of a false start she had made while “running on fumes” after two years of touring An Overview.
+“When we listened back in the control room the first day, I could see a space on my record shelf start to open up, because the songs immediately felt like they were finding their home.”
+That spark informed the blueprint for the rest of the album, and its completion, propelled by a newfound momentum.

+Notions of “light” and “destruction” might seem like ideological opposites at first glance, and My Light, My Destroyer is indeed consumed with the theme of duality.
+Witness the crunch of “Petco,” in which Jenkins’ “landlord pink” walls seem to cave in as she looks through a window at “two doves wrapped up in filthy and true love”—before the script flips, (literally) caught in the “sideways gaze of a lizard” encased in the titular pet store.
 “Aurora, IL” zooms farther out in terms of its mirrored perspectives.
-The song begins with Jenkins looking up at the sky before trading places with “the oldest man in space up on a pleasure trip,” referring to William Shatner, Captain Kirk himself, “crying on local news, he couldn’t stop talking about the color blue.”
+The song begins with Jenkins looking up at the sky, before it trades places with “the oldest man in space up on a pleasure trip” referring to William Shatner, Captain Kirke himself, “crying on local news, he couldn’t stop talking about the color blue.”
 Marooned in a hotel room, Jenkins explains, “I was spinning out, and tapping into that character was my way of getting a little of what he’s having, a small dose of the Overview Effect, in order to come back down to earth.”

-Jenkins bent towards natural & supernatural phenomena alike appears throughout (the Earth's atmosphere, lizards, flowers, the galaxy, lab grown strawberries, etc) only to bring us back to the core parts of ourselves.
 The pivotal point on My Light, My Destroyer is the nocturnal “Betelgeuse,” in which Jenkins, in her words, reaches the zenith of her exploration in “trying to maintain a sense of curiosity as a way of staying connected with myself and nature.”
 Soft piano and a dialogue between two sylvan-sounding horns accompany a field recording of Cassandra and her mother, Sandra, stargazing in the illuminated night.
 “She is in touch with curiosity like no one else,” Jenkins says of her mother, a life-long science teacher.
-“I caught her in one of her many teaching moments, which reminded me that learning the night sky will take a lifetime, or more—and that’s just from the vantage point of Earth.”
+“I caught her in one of her many teaching moments, which reminded me that learning the night sky will take a lifetime, or more– and that’s just from the vantage point of Earth.”

 Shows